+Michael O’Brien talks about his 30 years fight for justice.
 ‘Knowing that I was doing a life sentence for somebody else’s crime.
-What can be worse than that?’
-Michael O’Brien talks to Calum McCrae about his 30 years fight for justice
+What can be worse than that?’ he tells Calum McCrae.

 Thirty years ago today Michael O’Brien, Ellis Sherwood and Darren Hall were wrongfully convicted of the brutal murder of Cardiff Newsagent, Phillip Saunders.
 They ultimately served 11 years and 43 days before their convictions were quashed in 1999.
 Three decades might have passed but the pain caused by that shocking miscarriage of justice remains undiminished.

 At 19 years of age, Michael O’Brien had a steady job, a wife and a child with another on the way.
 A self-described ‘petty criminal’, he was out one night in a stolen car.
 ‘Most of my friends were on the dole, smoking ganja and stealing cars.
 To fit in, sometimes you have to do things you don’t wanna do.
 That cost me dearly.’

 That night, Phillip Saunders was murdered.
 O’Brien, Sherwood and Hall were brought in as part of the investigation.
 They would be charged with murder and put on remand.
 ‘It wasn’t just dealing with being wrongly accused; but I had to deal with the fact that my wife was heavily pregnant and I wasn’t gonna be there at the birth.’